 - Make sure you use the correct "Geodetic Datum".
-Check this when switching to another chart, especially foreign ones. - If necessary, apply the stated corrections to the position. - · Keep in mind that a GPS position is not flawless. - Look out for position imprecisions on every chart, especially when it concerns wrecks and flats.
+Check this when switching to another chart, especially foreign ones. - If necessary, apply the stated corrections to the position. - Keep in mind that a GPS position is not flawless. - Look out for position imprecisions on every chart, especially when it concerns wrecks and flats.

 Keep in mind that wrecks tend to have a certain size.
-The most shallow point is usually registered as the position.

-So, in short: don't sail close to underwater obstructions.
+The most shallow point is usually registered as the position. - So, in short: don't sail close to underwater obstructions.

-Source: MDK - afdeling KUST - Vlaamse Hydrografie / MDK - afdeling Scheepvaartbegeleiding
+Source: MDK - afdeling Kust - Vlaamse Hydrografie, MDK - afdeling Scheepvaartbegeleiding

-1/53 SPECIAL PROTECTION ZONES AND SPECIAL NATURE PRESERVE ZONES a zone off Koksijde, named SBZ 1 (European code BEMNZ0002), bounded by the baseline, as included in the official Belgian chart on a large scale, and a line joining the following coordinates:
+1/54 SPECIAL PROTECTION ZONES AND SPECIAL NATURE PRESERVE ZONES a zone off Koksijde, named SBZ 1 (European code BEMNZ0002), bounded by the baseline, as included in the official Belgian chart on a large scale, and a line joining the following coordinates:

-The Royal Decree of 22 mei 2019 establishing the marine spatial plan for the period 2020 until 2026 confirms the establishment of three special protection zones for birds and 2 special nature preserve zones:
+The KB of 22 mei 2019 establishing the marine spatial plan for the period 2020 until 2026 in the Belgian sea areas confirms the establishment of three special protection zones for birds and 2 special nature preserve zones: